jpegleg/woodchucker/README.md

 A second argument is an option flag to only output the hex instead of Int,Hex,Binary,ByteArray,UTF-8/lossy,BitShift1,BinarySquare,Square,SquareRoot

 This hex value is not the hex encoded string of the integer, but the hex encoding of the u64 as little-endian bytes.
-This is much more useful for fuzzing as the hex decode (via xxd) of this hex get's us raw binary.
+This is much more useful for fuzzing as the hex decode (via xxd) of this hex gets us raw binary.

 ```
 int: 333404064, Hex: "13DF57A0"